While studying the chapter on gas laws you must have come across the term ‘mole’ or ‘mol‘.

 Here we will discuss and explain the concept of mole or mol with some examples.

-We’ll also go through a quick definition of molecules.
+2> Then we’ll also go through a quick definition of molecules before discussing mole vs molecule.
 This will help you to understand the difference between mole and molecule.

 So if we say 1 mol of Oxygen gas, then that means an amount of Oxygen sample which contains 6.023 X 1023 number of Oxygen molecules. (in gas form of Oxygen is available in molecules)

-Oxygen gas exists in molecular form in the nature.
+Oxygen gas exists in molecular form in nature.